Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Conclusion

 \begin{IEEEbiography}[{ }]{Jingjing Hu} received the B.E. degree in the Internet of Things from Northeastern University, China, in 2022.
 She is currently pursuing the master's degree in the School of Computer Science and Information Engineering, Hefei University of Technology, China.
-Her research interests include multimedia content analysis, computer vision, and video understanding.
+Her research interests include multimedia content analysis, computer vision.
 She currently serves as a reviewer of ACM Multimedia conference. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Dan Guo} (Senior Member, IEEE) received the B.E. degree in computer science and technology from Yangtze University, China, in 2004, and the Ph.D. degree in system analysis and integration from Huazhong University of Science and Technology, China, in 2010.
-She is currently a Professor with the School of Computer Science and Information Engineering, Hefei University of Technology, China.
+\begin{IEEEbiography}[{ }]{Dan Guo} (Senior Member, IEEE) is currently a Professor with the School of Computer Science and Information Engineering, Hefei University of Technology, China.
 Her research interests include computer vision, machine learning, and intelligent multimedia content analysis.
-She regularly serves as a PC Member and for top-tier conferences and prestigious journals in multimedia and artificial intelligence, like ACM Multimedia, IJCAI, AAAI, CVPR and ECCV.
+She serves as a PC Member and for top-tier conferences and prestigious journals in multimedia and artificial intelligence, like ACM Multimedia, IJCAI, AAAI, CVPR and ECCV.
 She also serves as a SPC Member for IJCAI 2021. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Kun Li} is currently pursuing the Ph.D. degree in the School of Computer Science and Information Engineering, Hefei University of Technology, China.
 His research interests include multimedia content analysis, computer vision, and video understanding.
 He regularly serves as a PC Member for top-tier conferences in multimedia and artificial intelligence, like ACM Multimedia, IJCAI, AAAI, CVPR, ICCV, and ECCV. \end{IEEEbiography}